FREE TRAINING: How To Wholesale & Flip Houses With Consistency & Predictablity!

 Let’s dive into Wholesaling Pre Foreclosures!
 Use the beginner's guide menu below to learn more about this amazing wholesale opportunity:

 When an owner borrows money from a lending institution to purchase a home, the owner signs a contract agreeing to pay back this money over time.
 This is called a mortgage.
-A typical mortgage contract includes the loan amount, any origination fees, interest, and the time period over which the loan will be paid back.
+A typical mortgage contract includes the loan amount, any origination fees, interest, and the period over which the loan will be paid back.

 If a homeowner is unable to pay the mortgage payment for at least three months, the lending institution has the right to begin the foreclosure process.
 This is where the lending institution opens a court case and sues the property owner for the property possession.

-The term "pre-foreclosure" refers to the time period before the official foreclosure court process begins.
+The term "pre-foreclosure" refers to the period before the official foreclosure court process begins.
 You can think of it as a warning period to the homeowner.
 This is when the lending institution notifies the homeowner that they will be pursuing legal action.

-In the pre foreclosure stage, when the mortgage company has issued a lis pendens, an auction date is typically scheduled.
+In the pre-foreclosure stage, when the mortgage company has issued a lis pendens, an auction date is typically scheduled.
 The timing and days out of that scheduling will vary state by state.
 Sometimes, these auction dates for the foreclosure sale can be pushed out.

 A homeowner usually has an opportunity within this window of time to catch back up on payments or to renegotiate a repayment plan with the lender so that they do not ultimately lose the house.

-The property can also be sold during the pre foreclosure phase.
-This potentially allows the homeowner to sell the property, pay back any past due amounts to the lender and preserve credit for the future.
+The property can also be sold during the pre-foreclosure phase.
+This potentially allows the homeowner to sell the property, pay back any past-due amounts to the lender, and preserve credit for the future.

 Foreclosure is the actual legal process of a lender suing and taking back the property from the homeowner.
 A foreclosed home is turned back over to the lending institution, the homeowner must vacate the property and the institution must then sell the property in an attempt to recoup its initial investment.